joemans3/Single_Particle_Analysis/README.md

             - This path variable is on line 258 of this file.

 #### 2.2.3.
 Extracting the Time Average Projections.
 - Run the file **python SMT/SMT_Analysis_BP/helpers/tifanal.py** with the directory path changed to the **Movie** path.
+    - The path variable to change is **DIR_PATH** on line 23 in that file.
+- A GUI will spawn asking you to select the files of the movies to use.
+Multiselect all movie files in the GUI.
+(These will be the Tiff files converted from the Bioformats package using MATLAB.
-This will create a folder called **Segmented_mean** in the directory.
+- This will create a folder called **Segmented_mean** in the directory.
 Move this folder to the main parent path, such that the folder is in the same scope as the **Movies** folder.
-    - The path variable to change is **DIR_PATH** on line 23 in that file.

 #### 2.2.4.
 Performing the Tracking.
 - You will need TrackMate plugin in ImageJ/FIJI for this.
 - I would use the default settings in the file **SMT/SMT_Analysis_BP/fiji/BP_TRACKING.py**.
-Change the directory path (DIRECTORY_MOVIES) to the **Movies** folder and change the value for the BASE_MOVIE_NAME to the base name of the set of movies in Movies. (this is the string that does not include the changing number in the file names).
+Change the directory path (DIRECTORY_MOVIES -> line 25) to the **Movies** folder and change the value for the BASE_MOVIE_NAME, -> line 27, to the base name of the set of movies in Movies. (this is the string that does not include the changing number in the file names).
 - You should open this script in FIJI/ImageJ unless you have told your interpreter to use the FIJI executable.
 - Run the script; it will create a folder called **Analysis_new**.
 Move this folder to the parent directory so that it is in the same scope as the **Movies** folder.